|

 Breeder's notes:

 The pollen parent is unknown on this one because it is derived from an open pollinated hip.
 Having said that, the pollen parent is most likely Ebb Tide itself.
-This variety has so far not grown as large as large as its parents and the blooms are smaller and born more solitary or in cluster up to 3 blooms.
+This variety has so far not grown as large as its parents and the blooms are born more solitary or in cluster up to 3 blooms.
+The size of the blooms are larger than its parent with a more cupped shaped opening to loosely formed and wavy petals.
 What makes this an improvement, in my opinion, is that the color is a much darker purple and more concentrated - no pinking like Ebb Tide.
-I also perceive the fragrance to be much more pronounced - reminiscent of the stereotypical rose from 100+ years ago.
+I also perceive the fragrance to be much more pronounced - reminiscent of the stereotypical rose from 100+ years ago (Damask maybe?).

 Patents: